 The Flow of Water - Runnels, Rivers, & Streams

 The flow stage of the water cycle describes the movement of water after it hits the ground.
 Rainwater saturates an area, flowing across the ground's surface to lower elevations.
 It fills up rivers and streams that flow to lakes and dams, and ultimately to the lowest elevation of the sea - quickly in the case of young, straight rivers and slowly, in the case of meandering ones.

 Rivers fall straighter where the elevation is steeper, pulled by gravity.
 Older, meandering rivers slow water down, which gives it time to be absorbed by the earth it passes over.
 The Mississippi River used to be an old, meandering river, saturating the ground for miles and miles on either side as it flowed south.
 There was once plenty of water in its aquifer from Canada down to the Caribbean Sea.

-Unfortunately, humans like rivers straight, allowing for easier and faster transportation via boats, the production of electricity, and controlled diversion for agriculture.
-So humans dredged crooked rivers to make them deeper, and cut paths between meanders to make them flow straighter.
+Unfortunately, humans prefer straight rivers, allowing for easier and faster transportation via boats, the production of electricity, and controlled diversion for agriculture.
+So humans dredge crooked rivers to make them deeper, and cut paths between meanders to make them flow straighter.

-This prevented the ground from absorbing rainwater, lowering the storage level of the aquifer.
-With no water in the aquifer to replace water that evaporated or flowed to the sea, rivers and streams started to run dry.
-Since the Mississippi River was dredged, straightened, and dammed, many states through which it flows have experienced droughts.
+This prevents the ground from absorbing rainwater, lowering the storage level of the aquifer.
+With no water in the aquifer to replace water that evaporates or flows to the sea, rivers and streams start to run dry.
+Since the Mississippi River was first dredged, straightened, and dammed, many states through which it flows have experienced droughts.